 - Minimal Compensation: A drastically lower settlement offer or minimal compensation for serious injuries can require extensive evidence collection to defend the claim.

 - Statute of Limitations: The statute of limitations for a car crash refers to the amount of time a victim has to file a lawsuit.
-In Kentucky, you have two years from the date of the accident (or last no-fault payment) to file.
+Kentucky’s car accident laws give drivers two years from the date of the accident (or last no-fault payment) to file.

 What if the Insurance Company Isn’t in a Hurry to Settle?